max-favilli/tagmanager/README.md

 See a demo and read all the documentation at http://welldonethings.com/tags/manager.

-The documentation is automatically synced from Github, so if you'd like to make a correction please modify `/docs/docs.html` and raise a pull request.
+The documentation is automatically sync'ed from Github, so if you'd like to make a correction please modify `/docs/docs.html` and raise a pull request.

 Quick start